realworldocaml/book/en/guided-tour.md

 This kind of genericity is called _parametric polymorphism_, and is very similar to generics in C# and Java.

-The generic type of `first_if_true` allows us to write:
+The generic type of `first_if_true` allows us to write this.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 11))
 ```

-as well as:
+As well as this.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 12))